 Verse 4: Jacop al mandà a clamâ Rachêl e Lie (Jacob sent for Rachel and Leah) che a jerin tai prâts cu lis mandriis (who were in the fields with the flocks).
 In other contexts, il prât could be taken as meaning lawn; for example: un prât in citât (a lawn in the city); doman o sei il prât (tomorrow I shall mow [I mow] the lawn; seâ, to mow; o sei, I mow).
 Also: taiâ la jerbe (to cut the grass).

-Verse 5: Jacob says to Rachel and Leah: o viôt (I see) de cuarnadure che mi fâs vuestri pari (from the disposition that your father shows me) che la robe no je compagn di prime (that the matter is not the same as before; that is, that the situation is not as it was before), ma il Diu di gno pari al à stât cun me (but the God of my father has been with me).
+Verse 5: Jacob says to Rachel and Leah: o viôt (I see) de cuarnadure che mi fâs vuestri pari (from the disposition that your father shows me) che la robe no je compagn di prime (that the situation [matter] is not the same as before), ma il Diu di gno pari al à stât cun me (but the God of my father has been with me).

 Verse 6: O savês dibessolis (your yourselves know) che jo o ai fat di famei (that I have been a servant [acted as servant]) a vuestri pari (to your father) miôr che o ai podût (as best I could).

-Verse 7: Jacob continues: a la cuâl che vuestri pari mi à imbroiât (whereas your father deceived me), al à gambiade dîs viaçs la mê pae (he changed my wages ten times); ma Diu no i à permetût di puartâmi damp (but God has not allowed him to do me harm; literally, but God has not permitted unto him to bring harm unto me).
-In viaçs, the ç is not pronounced before the s of the plural.
+Verse 7: Jacob continues: a la cuâl che vuestri pari mi à imbroiât (whereas your father deceived me), al à gambiade dîs viaçs la mê pae (he changed my wages ten times); ma Diu no i à permetût di puartâmi damp (but God has not allowed him to do me harm [has not permitted unto him to bring harm unto me]).

 Vocabulary: ogni volte che (every time that, whenever), dî (to say), moschetât (speckled), la bestie (beast), il zocul (kid [goat]), riât (streaked), puartâ vie (to take away), il besteam (livestock), sucedi (to happen), tal timp che (at the time when), lâ in amôr (to mate, to reproduce), alcâ i vôi (to raise one’s eyes, to look up), il sium (dream), viodi in sium (to see in a dream), il bec ([male] goat, buck), cuviergi (to mount, to mate with; also cuvierzi), tacolât (spotted), verzolât (striped), un agnul (angel), inmascjî (to mate with), comparî (to appear), là che (where), onzi (to anoint), il colonel (pillar), fâ un avôt (to make a vow), cjapâsi sù (to arise, to get up), jessî (to go out), tornâ (to return), la cjase (house), il pari (father).